 Exploring the Neuroscience of Visualization: Understanding How Your Brain Boosts Self-Improvement

-People aren’t talking enough about how it’s working in the brain because, for me, when I understand how something works in the brain, I believe it more, trust more, and am more willing to do practice.
+People aren’t talking enough about how it’s working in the brain because, for me, when I understand how something works in the brain, I believe it more, trust more, and am more willing to practice.

 I want to share this neuroscience with you in the hopes that it helps you believe in the practice more and encourages you to follow through with it.